 The stage management department trains technicians and floor managers for theatre and cultural events.
 They put an emphasis on international collaborations and internships.
 The department is member of OISTAT, the international organization for theatre and scenographers.
 Every four years they participate at the Quadrinale festival in Prague.

 Performing arts and stage management strive for intensive cooperation.
 Together they populate the Bottelarij in Molenbeek, an industrial building with various studios, classrooms and a large performance space hosts.

 RITS is associated with Vrije Universiteit Brussel (VUB), which provides opportunities for research and doctoral studies.

 When you study at Rits, you find yourself immediately in an international environment.
 It is situated in the multicultural capital Brussels.
 Multilingualism, cultural diversity and a variety of culture are a source of inspiration and encouragement for the creativity of the student.

-As a student you can participate at the Life Long Learning Programme which gives you the possiblity to exchange programmes with other European universities.
+As a student you can participate at the Erasmus+ programme which gives you the possiblity to exchange programmes with other European universities.
 You can also apply for grants to realize projects outside Europe.
 During the year students take an active part in festivals like IDFA documentary festival, Annecy animation festival, Quadrinale scenography festival.
 Rits receives guest speakers and organizes workshops with international film and theatre makers and artists.

 CINEMA RITS and Rits Café are two places where students can combine leisure and passion for film.